blackpeopleassociation/Crypter/README.md

 # Crypter
-nyancats crypter that i made good
+i edited a crypter that i found somewhere a while ago, bypasses discord detection (perfect for droppers)